-1.22.4 Offsetting of Financial Instruments
+1.23.4 Offsetting of Financial Instruments

-Financial assets and financial liabilities are offset and the net amount reported in the Statement of Financial Position if, and only if, there is a currently enforceable legal right to offset the recognised amounts and there is an intention to settle on a net basis, or to realise the assets and settle the liabilities simultaneously.
+Financial assets and financial liabilities are offset and the net amount reported in the Statement of Financial Position if, and only if, there is a currently enforceable legal right to offset the recognised amounts and there is an intention to settle on a net basis, or to realise the assets and settle the liabilities simultaneously

-1.23.
+1.24.
 REVENUE

-1.23.1 Revenue from Non-Exchange Transactions
+1.24.1 Revenue from Non-Exchange Transactions

-Revenue from non-exchange transactions refers to transactions where the municipality received revenue without directly giving approximately equal value in exchange.
+Revenue from non-exchange transactions refers to transactions where the Municipality received revenue from another entity without directly giving approximately equal value in exchange.
 Revenue from non-exchange transactions is generally recognised to the extent that the related receipt or receivable qualifies for recognition as an asset and there is no liability to repay the amount.